OpenAiTx/OpenAiTx/projects/CherryHQ/cherry-studio/README-en.md

 ## Get the Enterprise Edition

 We believe the Enterprise Edition will become your team's AI productivity engine.
-If you are interested in Cherry Studio Enterprise Edition and would like to learn more, request a quote, or schedule a demo, please feel free to contact us.
+If you're interested in Cherry Studio Enterprise Edition and wish to learn more, request a quote, or schedule a demo, please feel free to contact us.

-- **For Business Inquiries & Purchasing**:
+- **For Business Inquiries & Purchase**:
   **📧 [bd@cherry-ai.com](https://raw.githubusercontent.com/CherryHQ/cherry-studio/main/mailto:bd@cherry-ai.com)**

 # 🔗 Related Projects

-- [one-api](https://github.com/songquanpeng/one-api): LLM API management and distribution system supporting mainstream models like OpenAI, Azure, and Anthropic.
-Features a unified API interface, suitable for key management and secondary distribution.
+- [one-api](https://github.com/songquanpeng/one-api): LLM API management and distribution system supporting mainstream models such as OpenAI, Azure, and Anthropic.
+Features unified API interface, suitable for key management and secondary distribution.

 - [ublacklist](https://github.com/iorate/ublacklist): Blocks specific sites from appearing in Google search results